 Audio quality is the factor we consider most important when selecting the best sound bar.
 However, there are other things to consider – such as connectivity options, a separate subwoofer and, of course, price – when making your final purchase decision.
 The sound bars we reviewed range from $300 to $700.

-Multiple USB ports, HDMI connections and RCA (analog) inputs can be useful if you are connecting your sound bar to multiple home entertainment devices simultaneously.
+Multiple USB ports, HDMI connections and RCA (analog) inputs can be useful if you are connecting your sound bar to various home entertainment devices simultaneously.
 Many home theaters include a DVD player and a gaming console along with the television.
 A sound bar that doesn't connect to all of your devices at once can be an annoyance.
 You shouldn't have to unplug one device on the back of your sound bar to connect something else.
 Make sure your sound bar has adequate connectivity options for your needs.

 Our Verdict and Recommendations